Andonome/stories/effect_summaries.md

 1. Flame increases by the size of a cooking fire.
 1. Flame increases by the size of a large bonfire.
 1. Flame increases by the size of a burning tree.
-1. Flame increases by the size of a hose on fire.
+1. Flame increases by the size of a house on fire.

 ## Boosted